Canon G1 X Mark II vs SX520

 It is notable that the G1X Mark II has a hotshoe, while the SX520 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the SX520 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX520 was succeeded by the Canon SX530.
+Both the G1X Mark II and the SX520 have been discontinued, but can regularly be found used on eBay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the SX520 was followed by the Canon SX530.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Canon SX520?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.